Rand1804/self-study/Rust/The.Rust.Programming.Language/README.md

 - `Rc<T>` enables multiple owners of the same data; `Box<T>` and `RefCell<T>` have single owners.
 - `Box<T>` allows immutable or mutable borrows checked at compile time; `Rc<T>` allows only immutable borrows checked at compile time;`RefCell<T>`allows immutable or mutable borrows checked at runtime.
 - Because `RefCell<T>` allows mutable borrows checked at runtime, you can mutate the value inside the `RefCell<T>` even when the `RefCell<T>` is immutable.

+The `RefCell<T>` keeps track of how many `Ref<T>` and `RefMut<T>` smart pointers are currently active.
+Every time we call borrow, the `RefCell<T>` increases its count of how many immutable borrows are active.
+When a `Ref<T>` value goes out of scope, the count of immutable borrows goes down by one.
+Just like the compile-time borrowing rules, `RefCell<T>` lets us have many immutable borrows or one mutable borrow at any point in time.

+If you have `RefCell<T>` values that contain `Rc<T>` values or similar nested combinations of types with interior mutability and reference counting, you must ensure that you don’t create cycles; you can’t rely on Rust to catch them.

+Strong references are how you can share ownership of an `Rc<T>` instance.
+Weak references don’t express an ownership relationship, and their count doesn’t affect when an `Rc<T>` instance is cleaned up.

+Because the value that `Weak<T>` references might have been dropped, to do anything with the value that a `Weak<T>` is pointing to, you must make sure the value still exists.
+Do this by calling the upgrade method on a `Weak<T>` instance, which will return an `Option<Rc<T>>`.
+You’ll get a result of Some if the `Rc<T>` value has not been dropped yet and a result of None if the `Rc<T>` value has been dropped.
+Because upgrade returns an `Option<Rc<T>>`, Rust will ensure that the Some case and the None case are handled, and there won’t be an invalid pointer.